2020 RealSimRacing Icebreaker Winter Series V1.02 12/4/2019 Author: Evan Posocco

 2-1a Drivers Meeting

-If applicable, a drivers meeting will take place in the final 5 minutes of the 10 minute, single-car qualifying session.
+The drivers briefing will be sent via email and iRacing messaging the day of the race.
+If necessary, a supplementary drivers meeting will take place in the final minute of the 5 minute, single-car qualifying session.

 2-2 Weather & Track Condition

-Time of day: Determined by the MENCS counterpart.
+Time of day: Determined by the NXS Counterpart (unless otherwise noted)

 Track Condition: Track state will start at 0% and will carry over from practice to the race.